bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 So if you're scanning for once of a day, you're already cutting down on 50% of the data that you need.
 So I think we should be totally upfront about this and being like, hey, look, if we're going to build private mobile client experiences, it's going to be really difficult if we expect the exact same level of UX from a non-private mobile wallet.
 And we shouldn't make that our goal, right?
-We shouldn't be trying to provide a Venmo or Cash App-like experience on something that is just fundamentally different in that it has privacy or reduced trust as kind of the things that it values the most.
+We shouldn't be trying to provide a Venmo or Cash App like experience on something that is just fundamentally different in that it has privacy or reduced trust as kind of the things that it values the most.
 So we need to kind of highlight like, hey, here are the trade-offs you're making, here's what you're getting for it.
 And so that makes it challenging.
 But I'm also hopeful that like the more we push the boundary and research these and kind of like actual prototype things, we may find that the user experience degradation is really not as bad as we think it is.